TTH, NDPH & Other Primary Headaches

 💎 Board Pearl

-- TTH allows photophobia OR phonophobia but not both.
-If both are present with nausea → think migraine.
+- Episodic TTH allows photophobia OR phonophobia but not both — and no nausea/vomiting at all.
+Chronic TTH permits only one of: mild nausea, photophobia, or phonophobia (and never moderate/severe nausea or vomiting).
+If both photophobia and phonophobia are present with nausea → think migraine.
 The hallmark distinguishing feature is that TTH is NOT aggravated by routine physical activity.

 - Amitriptyline is the only preventive with strong evidence for chronic TTH.